MShinkle/christmas_connect_4/README.md

+Code for a fun python Connect 4 bot tournament with friends.

 # christmas_connect_4

 All the code for actually playing connect 4 is in core_code.py.
 To run, copy all of the contents into a jupyter notebook.
 If you're using a juypter/colab notebook, you'll want to run `%matplotlib inline` in a cell as well.
 To test the code yourself, type and run `play()`.
 This will take user input, rather than use a bot.